JonathanWoollett-Light/stellaris-performance-test/README.md

 For ease here we will be looking at calculating for one empire.

-In our calculations here our end goal is to calculate the value of having each species in each job (the production value of 1 member of a species working said job).
+In our calculatios here our end goal is to calculate the value of having each species in each job (the production value of 1 member of a species working said job).

 ##### Step 0: Definitions